wilecoyote2015/darktabe_lut_generator/README.md

 This package estimates a .cube 3D lookup table (LUT) for use with the Darktable lut 3D module.
-It was designed to obtain 3D LUTs replicating in-camera JPEG styles.
+It was designed to obtain 3D LUTs replicating in-camera jpeg styles.
-This is especially if one shoots large sets of RAW photos (e.g. for commission), where most shall simple resemble the standard out-of-camera style when exported by darktable, while still being able to do some quick corrections on selected images while mainraining the out-of-camera style.
+This is especially if one shoots large sets of RAW photos (e.g. for commission), where most shall simple resemble the standard out-of-camera (OOC) style when exported by darktable, while still being able to do some quick corrections on selected images while mainraining the OOC style.

-Below is an example using an LUT estimated to match the Provia film simulation on a Fujifilm X-T3:
+Below is an example using an LUT estimated to match the Provia film simulation on a Fujifilm X-T3.
+First is the OOC Jpeg, second is the RAW processed in Darktable with the LUT and third is the RAW processed in Darktable without any corrections:
 ![Jpeg](images_readme/jpeg.jpg?raw=true "Jpeg")
 ![Raw with LUT](images_readme/provia.jpg?raw=true "Raw with LUT")
 ![Raw](images_readme/raw.jpg?raw=true "Raw")